interceptor2048/project-jdp-2305-02/README.md

 ### What can the project be used for?

 This project is most simplified backend layer of generic online store.
 It can be developed further, for specific User requirements.

+### Troubleshooting

+It is noted, that can appear problem with testing using H2/ Gradle/ Hibernate utilities.
+Can be solved by addon "DB_CLOSE_ON_EXIT=FALSE;DB_CLOSE_ON_EXIT=FALSE" to url in application.properties in "test" package.